 Americans and Canadians consume way too much salt.
 The fast foods tested in the UK and France contained significantly lower levels of salt than in the US and Canada.
-The study states that in the UK, McDonald's Chicken McNuggets contained 240 mg sodium (0.6g salt) per 100 g in servings vs. 600 mg (1.5g salt) per 100 g serving in Canada.
-According to the World Health Organization (WHO), people should be getting less than 2,000 mg of sodium over an entire day.
-Yikes!
+The study states that in the UK, McDonald's Chicken McNuggets contained 240 mg of sodium (0.6g salt) per 100 g serving, as opposed to 600 mg (1.5g salt) per 100 g serving in Canada.
+According to the World Health Organization (WHO), people should consume less than 2,000 mg of sodium over an entire day.

 Why so much variation from country to country?

 Some say regulation.
 Dr. Norman Campbell, University of Calgary, believes that the current government approach of voluntary salt reduction programs just don't work.
 Perhaps if there was more accountability and oversight for the industry, we would see better results - not only for the industry, but in the overall health of our population (since we also eat a ton of fast food).
 On the other hand, food companies cite technical food processing issues as barriers to reducing salt content, claiming that new technology and processes are needed in order to make lower-salt products.

 What can we do about it?

 Aside from encouraging lawmakers to impose stronger regulatory measures on food companies to decrease the salt content in their products, we, as individuals, can control what we put in our bodies.
 Too much sodium in your diet can contribute to high blood pressure and make your blood pressure treatment less effective.
 A 2010 study published in the New England Journal of Medicine found that if Americans cut three grams of salt out of their daily diets, it would save up to 92,000 lives each year.